sreeya12/OS-matrix-expansion/readME.md

 3. **Failure Collection** (Phase 3a): Download logs from failed runs and extract error patterns
 4. **LLM Patch Generation** (Phase 3b): Generate OS-compatibility patches using LLM-based code generation

+Stages 1, 2, 3a, and 3b are fully automated via Python scripts.
+The intermediate steps of creating `os-expansion-experiment` branches on forked repositories, triggering workflow runs, and creating fix branches with applied patches are performed manually through the GitHub UI and CLI.
+These steps involve interacting with GitHub Actions' workflow dispatch API and managing branches across forked repositories, which require manual oversight to handle project-specific variations (e.g., different trigger configurations, credential requirements, branch protection rules).

 ## Prerequisites

 - Python 3.8+
 - GitHub personal access token (for API access)
-- LLM API key (Groq used for free tier; Anthropic and Gemini also supported with --LLM flag)
+- LLM API key (Groq used for free tier; Anthropic and Gemini also supported with `--provider` flag)

 Install dependencies:
 ```bash